cawka/cs118-spring2016/project-1.md

 You can have:

-* 1 extra point: if your client can handle HTTP request timeout;
+* 1 extra point: if your client/server can handle HTTP request timeout;
 * 2 extra points: if you can implement concurrent Web server using both synchronous and asynchronous programming techniques;
 * <a name="http1.1"></a>2 extra points: if the client and server can support HTTP 1.1 in addition to HTTP 1.0: the client should be able to talk to the server over persistent connections, using pipelines if necessary.